arangodb/docs/3.5/appendix-glossary.md

-Database              | Database is a set of Collection Datacenter            | An ArangoDB cluster in a specific region DBServer              | Data storing node in an ArangoDB cluster Driver                |
+Database              | Database is a set of Collection Datacenter            | An ArangoDB cluster in a specific region DBServer              | Data storing node in an ArangoDB cluster Driver                | A database driver is a computer program that implements a protocol for a database connection and works like an adaptor which connects a generic interface to a specific database
 Document              | A document is a single record in an ArangoDB collection.
 It stores data in JSON format.
-It is comparable to rows in relational database systems.
+It is comparable to rows in relational database systems
 Document Collection   |
 Document Store        |
 Edge                  | Edge is a single document inside an edge collection, it defines which two vertices are connected to through the edge